 A direct mailing campaign can set you back more than £600 for 5,000 recipients.
 The flyer will drop through your potential customer's door and the chances are they will put it straight into the bin.
 What if you could get your promotional material - whether that's an e-newsletter or a sales offer - directly in front of the same people at a fraction of the cost?

 "Email marketing is the most cost-effective marketing medium," says Tim Watson, from independent email marketing consultantacy Zettasphere.
 "But you need to make sure at the outset that you've got permission to send the email to the recipients."

-"If you haven't got any email addresses, start collecting them at every touch point," Watson advises.
+"If you haven't got an email mailing list, start collecting email addresses at every touch point," Watson advises.
 "Get people to sign up at your website, put your web address at the bottom of all your literature and encourage subscriptions.
 Ask people to leave their cards with you - every single touch point is a potential avenue to get email addresses."

 Building your own list takes time, but means that everybody on it has explicitly expressed an interest in your business.
 For less tailored but quicker results, consider buying a list from a mailing list company.
 It is best to buy a small, highly targeted list based on a profile of your customers rather than a huge, but unsorted, catalogue of email addresses.

 Whether you are sending an email newsletter or a sales offer, you have only a few seconds to grab your reader's attention.
 Make the email subject heading engaging and be clear about what you are offering, what the benefits are and what to do next (for example 'Click here to buy').
 Offer incentives, such as discounts, to encourage people to follow through.

 "The idea that you can just take your A4 print ad and email it to people really doesn't work," Watson stresses.
 "So you may need help on the creative side and also with the HTML [web-enabled] part of it.
 An email marketing agency can help you write, design and format the email properly, as well as distributing it."